ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-ietf-masque-quic-proxy.md

 1. A QUIC short header packet (after Connection ID remapping).
 1. The mode (forward or inverse).
-1. The direction (upstream or downstream).
+1. The direction (client-to-proxy or proxy-to-client).
-1. Any configuration info negotiated at startup.
+1. Any configuration information negotiated at startup.

 Output: